 Rolling Out of the Operating Room and Into Rehab

 Whether you have had knee, hip, or any other major surgery, you may find yourself wanting to get right back to life before the operating table.
-Unfortunately, it is not that easy and your body needs a little help and therapy to adjust to the new changes and get you ready for life after surgery.
+Unfortunately, it is not that easy and your body needs a little help and post-operative physical therapy to adjust to the new changes and get you ready for life after surgery.
 Depending on which surgery you experienced and what level of therapy you need will determine the frequency and level of your post-operative physical therapy sessions.

 Will Post-Operative Physical Therapy Help Me with Strength?